XRPLF/xrpl-dev-portal/content/concepts/introduction/what-is-xrp.md

 It might seem strange that cryptocurrency is based solely on computer data, and not on any sort of tangible commodity such as precious metal.
 Traditionally, currencies have been based on cattle, sea shells, rare metals, stones, or other physical objects.
 But these items have value only because there was agreement between people in a culture.

-While it might seem safer to have something “real” in your hand, I personally wouldn’t  know fool’s gold from the actual thing, or cubic zirconia from a genuine diamond.
+While it might seem safer to have something “real” in your hand, many people wouldn’t know fool’s gold from the actual thing, or cubic zirconia from a genuine diamond.
 Paper money can be counterfeit.
 You can forget you have a $10 bill in your pocket and ruin it in the wash.
 It is costly to safely store and transport valuable items for payment.

 The value of cryptocurrency comes from the faith that holders place in the currency.
-Given the distributed nature of the records and the complex cryptographic safeguards to secure the funds, cryptocurrency could be considered a much more robust, secure, and convenient form of currency than traditional fiat currencies.
+Given the distributed nature of the records and the cryptographic safeguards to secure the funds, cryptocurrency could be considered a much more robust, secure, and convenient form of currency than traditional fiat currencies.

 ## XRP is Cryptocurrency

 The XRP Ledger was built over 2011 – early 2012 by Jed McCaleb, Arthur Britto and David Schwartz.
 In September 2012, Jed and Arthur, along with Chris Larsen formed Ripple (the company, called OpenCoin Inc. at the time) and decided to gift 80 billion XRP to Ripple in exchange for Ripple developing on the XRP Ledger.
-The Ripple name is based on the way technology allows payments to "ripple" through multiple hops and currencies.
+The Ripple name is based on the way the technology they built allows payments to "ripple" through multiple hops and currencies.
 The _X_ prefix is the ISO 4217 standard for non-national currencies.
 In choosing the ticker symbol, the creators chose _XRP_ to refer to the asset in all contexts.

 ![Dennis with one XRP](img/introduction13-x-prefix.png)